 These types of loans act more like a credit card than a loan, with a credit limit based on the equity in your home.
 With a HELOC, you only pay back what you actually borrow.
 HELOCs have a draw period and a repayment period.
 Both of these periods last for a predetermined amount of time.

 If you want more flexibility when borrowing, a HELOC might be a better fit.
-Keep in mind that some lenders, like Rocket Mortgage®, may not currently offer these types of loans.
+Keep in mind that some lenders may not currently offer these types of loans.

 Home Equity Loan FAQs

 You have questions about home equity loans.
 We have answers.

 How long does it take to get a home equity loan?

 It can take anywhere from 2 – 4 weeks to get a home equity loan.
 This all depends on where you get the loan, when you can get the required appraisal completed, how quickly you can get approved and whether you’ve completed all the right documentation.